Achievable logoAchievable logo

 (spoiler)

-Anesthesia helped doctors perform more surgeries is incorrect because, although it may be true, the passage doesn’t say that anesthesia helped doctors perform surgery.
+b.
+Anesthesia helped doctors perform more surgeries is incorrect because the passage doesn’t claim that anesthesia increased the number of surgeries.

-Wilhelm Conrad Roentgen won the first Nobel prize in physics is another example of something that may be true but that isn’t mentioned in the passage.
+c.
+Wilhelm Conrad Roentgen won the first Nobel prize in physics is incorrect because that information isn’t mentioned.

-CT scans and MRIs are better than X-rays for seeing inside the human body is incorrect because it is a detail rather than the main point.
+d.
+CT scans and MRIs are better than X-rays for seeing inside the human body is incorrect because CT scans and MRIs are mentioned only as later developments, not as the main focus.

-X-rays made it easier for doctors to perform surgery on awake patients is wrong because the passage doesn’t say anything about performing surgery on a conscious patient.
+e.
+X-rays made it easier for doctors to perform surgery on awake patients is wrong because the passage doesn’t discuss operating on conscious patients.